 28/WC/17 Subject Area social media officers for 2017/18 (AMN)

-Anne-Marie reported that part of the web budget for 2017/18 will be allocated to fund social media editors (SME) for the School which was agreed by those in attendance – working on specifically SALC channels as last year was .
+Anne-Marie reported that part of the web budget for 2017/18 will be allocated to fund social media editors (SME) for the School which was agreed by those in attendance – working on specifically SALC channels as last year was successful.
 She also asked all web officers to communicate who is the key contact for social media channels in each area.

 Action Point: all web officers to email Hannah Garrett with named contacts for local social media channels by Wednesday 15 November.